PeterEriksson/picsome/README.md

 # 🛒 Simple retail site
 Retail site with checkout.
 Last challenge of the Scrimba react boot camp by Bob Ziroll.
 Rebuilt with Next.js and TailwindCss.
 Using Redux instead of Context api.

-Summary of the challenge: https://github.com/boneswvb/scrimba-react-pic-some-app Link to Scrimba: https://scrimba.com/
+Summary of the challenge: https://github.com/boneswvb/scrimba-react-pic-some-app <br />
+Link to Scrimba: https://scrimba.com/

 ## Getting Started